replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/02-install-app/assignment.md

 # Vendor Portal login

-Log into the Vendor Portal with your existing account, and note your application *app slug*, *release channel*, and the "existing cluster install command".
-It should look something like `kubectl kots install <app-slug/channel>`.
+Log into the Vendor Portal with your existing account, and note your application *app slug*, *release channel*, and the "embedded cluster install command".
+It should look something like `curl -sSL https://kurl.sh/<appslug>-<channel> | sudo bash`.
 You don't need to install it yet!
 We have a little bit of setup to complete, first.

   ![Existing Cluster Install Command](../assets/release-channel.png)

-# Download the license
+# Download your test license

 Navigate to the Vendor Portal tab and download the license that you've provisioned for your development work.